CogComp/cogcomp-nlp/pipeline/README.md

 | Annotating text        | `/annotate`  | POST/GET               | `text`: the target raw text ; `views`: views to be added, separated by comma | `/annotate?text="This is sample text"&views=POS,NER_CONLL` |
 | Getting existing views | `/viewNames` | POST/GET               | N/A                                                                          | `/viewNames`                                                     |

-Note that the current webserver is a very basic one and very small sophistications.
-It does not support any parallel  annotations of single request, or parallel processing of multiple requests.
-Such extensions are in our TODO-list for future.
+Note that the current web server is very basic.
+It does not support parallel processing within a single request, nor across multiple requests.

 ### Server clients